 |Dr. Forster is an early career physician scientist and Site-PI at CNMC for research project 1.

-Dr. Forster is a pediatric hospitalist at Children's National Hospital.
+Dr. Forster is a pediatric hospitalist at Children’s Hospital of Pittsburgh and an Assistant Professor of Pediatrics at University of Pittsburgh.
 Her research focuses on identifying improved ways to diagnose urinary tract infections in people with NLUTD.
 She has expertise in the analysis and interpretation of urine biomarkers, including neutrophil gelatinase-associated lipocalin (NGAL), one of the proteins that will be measured in this study.
 For this project, Dr. Forster will be responsible for processing and analyzing the urine samples provided by participants in one of the research studies.

 Margot Giannetti, BA

 |Margot is the study coordinator for research project 1.

 Margot has a long history as a Clinical Research Coordinator at MedStar NRH.
 Through her experience in coordinating multiple stroke, cerebral palsy and spinal cord injury studies, she has gained invaluable experience in study coordination and also working with people with multiple types of physical disability.

 |Dr. Geed is the Biostatistician on research project 1 and research project 3.

 Dr. Geed is an Assistant Professor in the Department of Rehabilitation Medicine at the Georgetown University.
 Her research focuses on both rehabilitation outcomes and the neurophysiology of motor function recovery after stroke.
 Dr. Geed has particular expertise in longitudinal models to measure recovery, clinical trial design in the context of neurorehab, and refining assessments that measure neurorehabilitation outcomes.